OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation outpost details

 Get details about a given outpost.
-Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- Warning: Outposts have been removed, this route will be deleted on 2018-07-08

 ### Example
 ```java